Async Components

 );

-No special tags are needed for async loading states, and the functionality to write this logic is implemented using the same element diffing algorithm that governs synchronous components.
-Additionally, this approach is more flexible in the sense that you can extend it; for instance, you can add another yield to the for await…of loop to show a second fallback state which waits ten seconds, to inform the user that something went wrong or that servers are slow to respond.
+No special tags are needed for async loading states, and the functionality to write this logic is implemented using the same element diffing algorithm that governs synchronous components and DOM elements.
+Additionally, this approach is more flexible in the sense that you can extend it.
+For instance, you can add another yield to the for await...of loop to show a second fallback state which waits ten seconds, to inform the user that something went wrong or that servers are slow to respond.